Gums - swollen

 Occasionally, the gums swell enough to block the teeth completely.

 - Poorly fitting dentures or other dental appliances

 - Sensitivity to toothpaste or mouthwash

-- Side effect of a drug such as Dilantin or phenobarbital
+- Side effect of a drug such as Dilantin, phenobarbital, or calcium channel blockers

-Avoid gum irritants such as commercial mouthwashes, alcohol, and tobacco.
-Change your toothpaste brand and avoid using mouthwashes if your swollen gums are caused by sensitivity to toothpaste or mouthwash.
+Avoid things that can irritate your gums such as mouthwashes, alcohol, and tobacco.
+Change your toothpaste brand and stop using mouthwashes if sensitivity to these dental products is causing your swollen gums.

 Brush and floss your teeth regularly.
 See a periodontist or dentist at least every 6 months.